-This page shares a current set of books I draw organization talent, change, and leadership thoughts.
-The range is wide, from history and economics through business writing.
+This page shares a current set of books I draw thoughts on organization talent, change, and leadership thoughts.
+The range is wide ranging, from history and economics to business writing.
 Each book has a direct Amazon Associates link for further details.

-Here are books, as of May 2013, in play.
-I invite your thoughts on these reads:
+Here are books, as of December, in play.
+I invite you to share thoughts on these books:

 2 of 3 — Trust Agents